minato1990/SPHPM_R_group/Week 1.md

 ========================================================

 <div class="footer" style="margin-top:-150px;font-size:100%;" align="left">
-R may not be your most prefered tool to start with.
+R may not be your most preferred tool to start with.
 However the more you use it, the more likely you are going to use it.</div>

 <br />
 STATA